josiahckim/josiahckim/README.md

 # Welcome!

-This page will be a compilation of all my coursework throughout my time at Penn State which includes (but not limited to) philosophical essays, programming projects, and research projects.
+This page will be a compilation of coursework throughout my time at Penn State which includes (but is not limited to) philosophical essays, programming projects, and research projects.

 # About Me